Last updated: 29 August 2014

 - Make sure you have a comfortable mattress and bedding, and that you sleep in a comfortable position, even with a partner.
 Personally I’ve found that I often experience a hypnic jerk when I am cuddling my partner to fall asleep, but am not really in the most comfortable position.

 - If you are someone that suffers from anxiety or stress, then this is another issue to address altogether.
-However, you may find some useful advice on the section relaxation exercises for sleep.
-This provides practical short-term exercises, but also some ideas for more long-term techniques to tackle stress and anxiety.
+However, you may find some useful advice in the section about relaxation exercises for sleep.
+This covers practical short-term exercises, and also some ideas for more long-term techniques to tackle stress and anxiety.

 - Try not to allow yourself to get too tired or fatigued.
 Obviously this depends on your particular circumstances, as some people understandably have very busy and tiring lives.
 But it may be up to you to try to give more importance to how much sleep you get.
 Have a read of the section on attitude towards sleep for some ideas about this.